Map existing bus service

 The red and green transparent colors mix on the map.

-16. In the Contents pane, copy the CensusBlockGroups_Enrich layer again and change the symbology to use the Yellow no outline symbol.
+16. In the Contents pane, copy the original CensusBlockGroups_Enrich layer again and change the symbology to use the Yellow no outline symbol.

 18. In the Contents pane, click the layer name two times to rename each block group layer using the following table: